eisenjulian/nlp_estimator_tutorial/blog.md

         embedding_matrix[i] = v
 ```

-Finally, we can use a custom initializer function and pass it in the `params` object to our `cnn_model_fn` .
+Finally, we can use a custom initializer function and pass it in the `params` object to our `cnn_model_fn` , without any modifications.

 ```python custom_initializer.py
 def my_initializer(shape=None, dtype=tf.float32, partition_info=None):